 Reported Kd values for Ra adsorption to goethite (and experimental conditions) vary widely (table S2).11,17,19 Unlike results obtained for ferrihydrite, we observe a larger extent of Ra sorption at pH 7 and 9, which may be attributed to differences in solution ionic strength and surface area of the synthesized goethite.
 When normalized by surface area, Kd values are similar in some cases,11 but are different in others where ionic strength was much higher.17 Although the goethite synthesized here should more closely match those found in natural settings,13 other studies used different synthesis methods that often result in lower surface area.
 The differences between the results here and in other studies underscore the limitations of using Kd to describe and report solute-solid interactions.

 Sorption isotherm results for Ra onto sodium montmorillonite are plotted in figure 1, the calculated Kd and Ksa values listed in table 1.
 With the exception of ferrihydrite at pH 9, the total extent of sorption to montmorillonite is larger than iron (hydr)oxides over all pH values.
 Also, a comparatively weaker pH dependence is observed for montmorillonite sorption.
 This result suggests that the dominant mechanism controlling montmorillonite sorption is not complexation with pH dependent surface (edge) functional groups, but rather exchange of Ra with ions in clay interlayer.
 Comparison of the measured sorption Kd values here to earlier studies reveal appreciable differences, with values spanning approximately one order of magnitude (table S2).
 Those using a high solid-solution ratio (3000-50000 mg/L) resulted in less sorption compared to the sorption results found here, which used only a 300 mg/L solid-solution ratio.14,20 The CEC of the montmorillonites are similar to that used in this experiment (within 10 meq/100 g clay), and albeit higher here, surface areas are within a factor of three of each other, suggesting interlayer charge is also similar.
-These discrepancies might explain some of the differences observed,21 however, a more detailed investigation into the sorption mechanisms at play in these clays, and the underlying clay features controlling will be necessary to understand the key factors controlling Ra sorption.

 Pyrite showed limited sorption of Ra at low pH (3 and 5), but appreciable sorption at higher values, with little difference observed between isotherms performed at pH 7 and 9 (figure 1).
 The circumneutral and basic Kd values (table 1) for pyrite are comparable to that of goethite at a circumneutral pH.
 Unexpectedly, calculated Ksa values show that pyrite has the largest sorption of all of the minerals considered here.
 There is very little, if any existing data examining the sorption of Ra to any reduced iron solid.
-A previous study examining sorption of strontium to pyrite found no discernable sorption, contradicting the results found here.22 It is unclear why this should be the case, as pyrite treatment was similar in both this study and the study of strontium.
-The supporting information contains a more thorough examination of this discrepancy.
-The results here suggest that reduced iron solids will play a key role in anoxic aquifers, where dynamic variations in redox will alter the surface mineralogy of reduced iron, either releasing Ra or enhancing Ra retention.
-Further investigation of surface complexation reactions may elucidate the source of this discrepancy with previous work with Sr, as well as enable predictions of Ra surface complexation with pyrite under shifting environmental conditions.
+A previous study demonstrated that strontium, which possesses analogous geochemical characteristics as Ra, did not sorb extensively to pyrite22, but little other data exists regarding group II cation sorption to unoxidized pyrite surfaces.
+In contrast, a variety of experimental and spectroscopic techniques to study redox active metal ions sorption to the pyrite surface, which often includes redox reactions between the metal ion and pyrite surface groups.10–16 The results of these studies imply that redox active metal ions or trace quantities of dissolved oxygen in solutions with Ra may alter the pyrite surface, consequentially diminishing or enhancing Ra sorption.
+However, we find no evidence of (oxic) pyrite alteration in our experimentation, and exceedingly low concentrations (0.06-31 nmoles per experiment) preclude other methods for examining the coordination environment of adsorbed Ra.
+The results here suggest that reduced iron solids may play a key role in anoxic aquifers, and redox-induced mineralogical alteration may diminish or enhance Ra retention.